Riesz transform and commutators in the Dunkl setting: Proof of Theorem : The compactness of

 It follows from \cite{CDLW} that the ${\rm VMO}_d(\mathbb R^N)$ are equivalent the ${\rm BMO}_d$-closure of the set $\Lambda_{d,0}(\mathbb R^N)$ of $\Lambda_d (\mathbb R^N)$, the Lipschitz function space on space of homogeneous type $(\mathbb R^N, d, d\omega)$, with the compact support.

 {\bf Sufficiency}:

 A set $S$ is \emph{precompact} if its closure is compact.
-A common way to check precompactness is to use the criteria established in the well-known Frech\'{e}t--Kolmogorov theorem \cite[p.275]{Yos80},~\cite[pp.111--114]{Bre10}. \begin{thm} (\textbf{Frech\'{e}t--Kolmogorov theorem}) For $1<p<\infty$, a subset $E$ of $L^p(\mathbb R^N, d\omega)$ is totally bounded (or precompact) if and only if the following three statements hold:
+A common way to check precompactness is to use the Riesz--Kolmogorov theorem \cite[Theorem 1]{GM}, which we recall in below. \begin{thm}[\cite{GM}] (\textbf{Riesz--Kolmogorov theorem}) Let $\mu$ be a doubling measure such that

+and assume $1<p<\infty$.
+Let $x_0\in X$, then the subset $E$ of $L^p(X, \mu)$ is relatively compact if and only if the following conditions are satisfied: